PeruRail: Cusco–Aguas Calientes (Machu Picchu)

 On the route from Cusco to Machu Picchu, PeruRail transports the vast majority of visitors and provides several different services.

 The Belmond Hiram Bingham Pullman, named after Machu Picchu's American discoverer, Hiram Bingham, is the most expensive service.
 It departs from Poroy at 9 a.m., later than other departures.
-Meals, guides, bus service and entrance to the ruins are included.
-PeruRail's own lower category Pullman service with dining and observation/bar car resembling to Titicaca Train (see below) was introduced 2017 with the name Sacred Valley.
+Meals, guides, bus service, and entrance to the ruins are included.
+PeruRail's own lower category Pullman service with dining and observation/bar car resembling the Titicaca Train (see below) was introduced in 2017 with the name Sacred Valley.

 Other services include the observation car, provided by refurbished 1965-vintage German Ferrostaal railcars, with at-seat refreshments and large side and overhead windows allowing views of the mountainous terrain, and Expedition trains, which offer basic service in upholstered seats at a lower price.
-Snacks are sold and space is provided for backpacks, particularly for Inca Trail hikers.
+Snacks are sold, and space is provided for backpacks, particularly for Inca Trail hikers.